 How to Login to Your Ancestry DNA Account

 - Go to www.ancestry.com

 - On the top-right-hand corner of your screen, click on “Sign in.”

 - Enter your registered email address and password.

 - If you do not remember your password, click on “Forgot?” near the green sign-in button.

 How to sign out of your Ancestry DNA account

-- From any page on your account dashboard click on your name or user name on the top-right hand corner
+- From any page on your account dashboard, click on your name or user name in the top-right-hand corner

 - On the “DNA” tab, select “Your DNA Results Summary from the drop-down menu.

 - Choose “Download your raw DNA data” from settings and click on “Get Started.”